openstack/ironic-specs/specs/approved/boot-from-ramdisk.rst

   similar with boot from volume, and if we ever support RBD booting, we would functionally require this exact feature.
-What delineates this from the Boot from Volume iPXE chain loading scenarios and virtual media based booting from a remote volume, is that these are ultimately reliant upon back-end block storage, which is not always needed or desired for all cases.
+What delineates this from the Boot from Volume iPXE chain loading scenarios and virtual media based booting from a remote volume, is that Boot from Volume scenarios are ultimately reliant upon back-end block storage, which is not always needed or desired for all cases.

 Proposed change
 ===============